 Section 6.
 Employees engaged in seven-day operations are defined as those employees working in an activity for which there is regularly scheduled employment for seven days a week.
 The work week for seven-day operations shall consist of any five days within a consecutive seven calendar day period.
 Clerical and maintenance hospital employees shall have a work schedule consisting of any five days within a consecutive seven calendar day period unless they are engaged in an activity for which there historically has been regularly scheduled employment for seven days a week.
 All other hospital employees shall have a work schedule consisting of any 10 days within a consecutive 14 calendar-day period.

 Section 7.
 In the event of a change in shift from a pre-established work schedule, employees must be off regularly scheduled work for a minimum of three shifts or their equivalent unless a scheduled day or days off intervene between such shift change.

 Section 8.
 The parties agree that the issue of alternate schedules, schedules providing for every other weekend off and flextime will be discussed at the local level.
 Both parties will work diligently to reach an agreement at the local level, such agreements to be agreed upon by the Local Union, the appropriate District Council, Local Management, the Agency and the Office of Administration.
-Failing to reach agreement, the Union may submit the proposed schedules to a committee of representatives from the affected agency, Office of Administration and Council 13.
+Failing to reach agreement, the Union may submit the proposed schedules to a committee of representatives from the affected agency, Office of Administration and Council 13 representatives from the affected agency which shall consider the schedule and issue a determination within 60 calendar days.
+The time frame can be extended by mutual agreement.
 Prior to the establishment of any schedule under this Section, the Union shall be required to prove that the goal and conditions set forth below will be met by the proposed schedule.